Can I transfer in from another GLP-1 provider?

 Insurance and Coverage Transfers

 When you transfer providers, your insurance coverage should remain the same—you’re switching providers, not changing insurance plans.
 However, different providers may have different insurance relationships and prior authorization requirements.
-During your consultation, we’ll verify your insurance coverage and ensure we can prescribe your medication in a way that’s covered by your plan.
+During a consultation, the new provider’s office can verify insurance coverage and work to prescribe medication in a way that’s covered by the plan.

-If you had to pay out-of-pocket at your previous provider, we may be able to offer different pricing or insurance options.
-We’ll work with you to find the most cost-effective approach to your continued treatment.
+If you had to pay out-of-pocket at a previous provider, a new provider may offer different pricing or insurance options.
+Their office can help you find a cost-effective approach to continued treatment.

-Patients often transfer to our program because we offer comprehensive support services beyond just medication.
-Our programs include regular provider check-ins, between-visit messaging support, educational resources, and continuous monitoring of your health and progress.
-We also offer flexibility in medication options—if you want to switch from GLP-1 to a dual-agonist medication like retatrutide, we can facilitate that conversation with your provider.
+People often transfer because a new provider offers comprehensive support beyond just medication.
+Independent providers’ care commonly includes regular provider check-ins, between-visit messaging support, educational resources, and ongoing monitoring of health and progress.
+There’s also flexibility in medication options—someone who wants to switch from GLP-1 to a dual-agonist medication like retatrutide can discuss that with an independent licensed provider.

-Additionally, our telehealth model means you can access care from anywhere, at times that work for your schedule.
-Many patients appreciate the convenience and level of support our program provides.
+Additionally, a telehealth model means a person can access care from anywhere, at times that work for their schedule.
+Many people appreciate that convenience and level of support.

 Your Previous Provider

-When you transition to our clinic, you may want to inform your previous provider of your decision.
+When you transition to a new provider, you may want to inform your previous provider of your decision.
 This is a professional courtesy, though not strictly necessary.
 Some providers appreciate knowing that patients are moving on, as it helps them understand any gaps in their service or areas for improvement.

 If you had a positive relationship with your previous provider but needed to change for logistical reasons, you can express that—sometimes providers understand and appreciate the feedback.